PaperPrototype/Intro-Coding-and-Computers/4 - Arrays + Addresses/Lecture/english.md

 }
 ```

 This code accesses the second item in the array by using an offset of 1.
-The "offset" is what goes into the square brackets `[]` when we use the variable.
+The "offset" is what goes into the square brackets `[]` when we use the variable to access its items.

-But how much do we offset exactly?
-The offset uses the *size of the type*.
-Currently we are using an `int` type which is 4 bytes (4 "blocks") so we offset by `1 * 4`.
+When we offset using the curly brackets `[]` the offset uses the *size of the type* to know how many bytes to offset in memory.
+Currently we are using an `int` type which is 4 bytes (4 "blocks") so we offset by `1 * 4` to get to the second item in the array.
 You can test the size of a type by using the builtin `sizeof` function.

 Change the code to print out the size of the `int` type.
 (Make sure to add a `\n`)